ghcann/COVID-19GAN/README.md

 ![Teaser image](./images/COVID-19GAN_example.jpg)

 COVID-19GAN is a StyleGAN2 generative adversarial  network trained on the 'COVID-19 image data collection' Cohen et al. (2020).
-The goal of COVID-19GAN is to generate photorealistic images chest x-rays (see above) of 2019 Novel Coronavirus COVID-19 (2019-nCoV) patients from a modified dataset of the 'COVID-19 image data collection' images.
+The goal of COVID-19GAN is to generate photorealistic images chest x-rays (see above) of 2019 Novel Coronavirus COVID-19 (2019-nCoV) patients from a modified dataset of 'COVID-19 image data collection' images.
 The above example shows fake chest x-rays of Novel Coronavirus COVID-19 (2019-nCoV) patients in the varepsilon section, see the red annotated grid below for section nomenclature.
+COVID-19 chest x-ray imagery is sparse, whilst the 'COVID-19 image data collection' is invaluable, it is a relatively small dataset.
+COVID-19GAN, through StyleGAN2, offers the possibility generating a very large synthetic database of COVID-19 (2019-nCoV) patient chest x-rays, which could be of use in tackling the global challenge of the COVID-19 pandemic.

 # Requirements

-The following requirements are derived from StyleGAN2 requirements.
-For more information visit: https://github.com/NVlabs/stylegan2.
+The aim of this work is support easy access through Google Colab.
 The notebook COVID-19GAN.ipynb in the COVID-19GAN_StyleGan2 folder provides access to COVID-19GAN.
+The following requirements are derived from StyleGAN2 requirements:

 Both Linux and Windows are supported.
 Linux is recommended for performance and compatibility reasons.